Network Imaging / IVS

 1. Power off the virtual machine.

 2. Edit the virtual machine settings and extend the virtual disk size.
-The below screen shots show the view for extending the available space on VMWare.
+The screenshots below show where to increase the available disk size in VMware.

-4. Run the below imaging-control command to increase the hard drive.
+4. Run the command below to increase the hard drive.

 imaging-control increase harddrive